The North of England Art Club

 This page is intended as information for members please go to ON SHOW page for Show opening times and venues.

-The Club has decided to organise three exhibitions each year.
+The Club has decided to organise two or three exhibitions each year.
 Our exhibitions are organised, hung and normally staffed by volunteers.
 Helping with the exhibition staffing is usually an essential condition of entry.

 This policy has been reviewed in response to the results of the survey into members' attitudes to exhibitions.
 Almost everyone felt that three exhibitions each year is sufficient.
 Opinions on the length of each show were equally divided between longer, shorter and just the same!
 The Committee has decided to keep the current pattern for now.